 Krista Soukup (she/her) Sign up for a Consultation

-"I can help artists define their brand, identify their goals and channel their marketing and publicity to create action.
+"I can advise literary artists on the publishing process, author branding and book marketing.
+For artists of all disciplines I can help define their brand, identify their goals and channel their marketing and publicity to create action.
 Let’s talk about how to best present ourselves as an artist to the outside world to garner the attention of a target audience, achieve goals and continue to grow an artist brand."

 Skills: Branding, Marketing and Promotions

-Krista Rolfzen Soukup is a publicist and owner of Blue Cottage Agency.
-She has a passion for helping artists successfully promote their work and establish their platform.
-Through her expert guidance, knowledge of the industry and vast experience, she has successfully supported artists across the country.
+Bio: Krista Rolfzen Soukup is a literary marketing consultant and owner of Blue Cottage Agency.
+She supports writers in all stages of their publishing journey, from guidance on publishing to promoting and marketing books.
+She has a passion for helping authors successfully promote their work and establish their brand platform.
+Through her expert guidance, knowledge of the industry and vast experience, she has successfully supported authors across the country.
+Through Springboard, she supports artists of all disciplines with branding, social media and websites to position themselves for success.
 She holds a Bachelor of Science degree in Business Administration and Marketing.
 Visit her website at https://www.bluecottageagency.com/ and read more about Krista on Creative Exchange.

-"I can help artists with getting their book ready, published, sold, and marketed."
+"I can advise artists on getting their book ready, published, sold, and marketed."

 Bio:For 34 years, David Unowsky owned and ran Hungry Mind (later known as Ruminator), one of America’s great bookstores which also fostered a literary magazine and a publishing company.
 He later helped create successful event series at Magers and Quinn and SubText bookstores.
 A published writer, he is a recipient both the Kay Sexton award and the Pat Bell Award.
 Currently doing sales and marketing consulting with 4 publishers.
 Read more about David on Creative Exchange.

-"I can help artists by reviewing their grant proposals."
+"I can advise artists by reviewing their artist grant and fellowship proposals."

 Skills: Artistic/Creative Project Ideation, Grant Proposal Writing, Artistic+Professional Planning